 On a trip to Lake Tahoe in Nevada at the beginning of summer, we found a secluded trail new to us called Skunk Harbor.
 This trail starts just off the highway on the east side of this pristine lake.
 No signage exists, so it’s a bit tricky to find.
 It’s about two miles north of the Spooner Lake junction of Highway 50 with Highway 28 going north.
 A parking turnout for a few cars is a clue that this is how you hike down to Skunk Harbor.
-You will have views of the lake all the way down.

 We scratched our heads, surveyed the area, and wandered around looking for the beach.
 Finally a local came by and told us that Lake Tahoe is so high this year after all the melting snow that the beach is mostly underwater.
 The pier is completely submerged.
 Mystery solved!
 The family waded in and soon the kids were shouting and enjoying the water, beach or no beach.